Are you losing heart because your oncology massage practice is faltering, or hasn’t quite gotten off the ground?

 This course is for massage therapists who have completed a foundational oncology massage course with Tracy Walton & Associates or with another instructor recognized by the Society for Oncology Massage.
 Massage therapists with other background or experience may also be eligible; contact us to see if it’s a good fit for you.

-- Putting in significant effort (typically several hours, and sometimes much more than that, depending on the topic) outside of class
+- Putting in significant effort (typically several hours per week, and sometimes much more than that, depending on the topic) outside of class

 - Participating in 6 out of 7 partner exercises